eshsrobotics/website-challenge-2019/README.md

     * comment on blog posts
     * 'like' other blog posts
 * All users must memorize passcode
-  * Keep trap of users, comments, etc. even if passwords are wiped due to emergency
+  * Keep trap of users, comments, etc. If a password is wiped due to an emergency, make sure the blog posts, comments, etc. are not deleted, or will not be deleted on the next build of the blog
 * Obviously we can see the local backend for the CMS
   * Use [required reviews for pull requests](https://help.github.com/articles/enabling-required-reviews-for-pull-requests/) so bad modifications don't get merged

 ### Problems
 If you're new to Vue, or conntributing, you may encounter a few errors.
 I've isolated some of the more common (and uncommong) errors / mishehaviors you may be getting and I've provided a solution. i.e. If the website is not doing what you want, see if your issue matches any below.
-The first bullet point after a subsection is a snippet of example code defining, or relating to the issue.
+The first bullet point after a subsection is a snippet of example code that defines or relates to the issue.

 #### Scoped CSS / SCSS Styles in Components
 * `<style scoped lang="scss">`